 Lauren Morgan, Professor, Speech Communications

 Kate Szetela is a manager for adjunct faculty support at College of DuPage and has been an educator for over 15 years.
-She received her Master's Degree in Education from DePaul University.
-She has since taught in the high school and community college setting.
-While serving as a program manager, Kate collaborated with faculty to develop courses at the College and contributed to curriculum for the Illinois Community College Board.
-She is passionate about coaching faculty across disciplines to apply instructional technology and methods that engage and inspire.
-She has presented at many local, state and national conferences.
+She earned her Master's Degree in Education from DePaul University and is pursuing a doctorate in Educational Leadership at the University of the Cumberlands.
+In addition to teaching in high school and college settings, Kate has experience with program management, course design, assessment development, and contributed to curriculum for the Illinois Community College Board.
+Kate is passionate about coaching faculty across disciplines to apply instructional technology and methods that engage and inspire.
+Kate regularly presents at local, state and national conferences.

-Sonia Watson is the interim Assistant Dean for adjunct faculty support at College of DuPage.
-She received her Master's Degree in Leadership Studies from North Central College and her Doctorate in Organizational Development from Benedictine University.
-An educator for more than eighteen years, Sonia has a passion for helping students reach their academic and personal goals, and is committed to fostering an environment to support teaching and learning at the college.
-Sonia will lead efforts to ensure the success of College of DuPage students and faculty members, guiding the institution's mission of creating a lifelong learning environment for our diverse community.
-Sonia has extensive experience presenting at conferences across the nation and internationally.
+Sonia Watson is the Interim Assistant Dean for Adjunct Faculty Support at College of DuPage.
+She received her Doctorate in Organization Development with an emphasis in Higher Education Leadership from Benedictine University.
+She also has a Master’s Degree in Leadership Studies and a BA from North Central College.
+As an educator for more than twenty years, Sonia has extensive experience as a training and development leader whose accomplishments demonstrate strategic leadership, efficient management, and effective decision-making.
+She also understands how to motivate, lead, develop meaningful relationships, and create synergistic environments.
+Sonia has a passion for helping students reach their academic, professional, and personal goals.
+She is also committed to fostering an environment that supports teaching and learning at the college.
+She leads efforts to ensure College of DuPage students and faculty members’ success, guiding the institution’s mission of creating a lifelong learning environment for its diverse community.
+Sonia has considerable experience presenting at conferences across the nation and internationally.